Skip to content

 3. Choline: A Nutrient with Many Benefits

-Choline is so overlooked that it wasn’t until 1998 that the Institute of Medicine acknowledged it as a required nutrient.
+Choline is so overlooked that it wasn’t until 1998 that it was acknowledged as a required nutrient.

-Choline supports several critical functions in the body, including brain health, liver function, and metabolism.
+Choline supports several critical functions, including brain health, liver function, and metabolism.

 Challenges for Plant-Based Eaters